Update Location

 Annuals and perennials live happily together in any garden among other landscape plantings, like trees and shrubs.
 The number of flower combinations you can create is limited only by your imagination—and your growing conditions, of course!

 Though many gardeners consider annuals to be their go-to solution for a flower-filled summer, perennial flowers that bloom all summer long are more common than you'd realize.
-Many will begin blooming in mid to late summer and continue through fall, like sweet Shasta daisies and black-eyed Susans, striking blue and purple asters, pollinator-friendly purple coneflowers, and stunning yellow-gold Stella D'Oro daylilies.
-(They're great flowers for cutting and bouquets, too.)
+Many will begin blooming in mid to late summer and continue through fall, like Shasta daisies and black-eyed Susans, striking blue and purple asters, pollinator-friendly purple coneflowers, and stunning yellow-gold Stella D'Oro daylilies.
 Hardy "Crane's Bill" geraniums in shades of maroon to purple, sunny yellow Sundrop primroses, and spiky blue delphiniums will also bloom for weeks at a time, providing lush, mid-height filler between taller plants and ground covers.
-Creeping phlox, a flower-dense ground cover, blooms for weeks on end and creates a satisfying carpet of white, pink, purple, or blue flowers that creeps (hence the name) over rocks, walls, and other garden features.

 Annual flowers, with their never-stop-blooming habit, are an easy way to create a colorful flower garden, either all on their own or in combination with perennials.
-Snapdragons flower impressively in late spring and bloom through early fall.
-Bright orange zinnias grow quickly and produce bright, full flowers for cutting.
-Globe amaranth, in rich burgundy, grows stalks topped with clover-like, papery globes suitable for cutting and drying.
+Sunflowers are the classic summer flower with their large, bold flowers in shades of yellow, orange, and red.
+Brightly colored zinnias grow quickly and produce bright, full flowers for cutting.
+Globe amaranth, in rich shades of purple, grows stalks topped with clover-like, papery globes suitable for cutting and drying.
 Easy-care petunias, in a dazzling variety of colors and sizes, bloom from May to September and work as a mounded ground cover or a spilling container accent.
 New Guinea impatiens flower early and aren't too picky about how much sun they're given, from partial shade to full sun.
 Perky, reliable marigolds brighten up garden edges.
-Drought-tolerant, multi-colored moss roses creep across the ground and create a pleasing polka-dot effect with double flowers.
-For more great ideas, check out the varieties in our Miracle-Gro® Brilliant Blooms line.
+Drought-tolerant, multi-colored moss roses creep across the ground and create a pleasing polka-dot effect with their rose-like flowers.

 A variety of plant heights, textures, shapes, and colors of blooms will add dimension and interest to your garden.
 Growing habits, like filling, mounding, spreading, climbing, and spiking, should also be considered when you choose plants.
 Use your imagination, along with these simple guidelines, to create pleasing, personalized garden landscape designs and container arrangements:

 A garden can be much more than just plants, too.
-You can also incorporate features, like stones, trees, benches, and paths, as well as decorative elements, such as bird baths, statuary, and lighting.
+You can also incorporate features, like stones, trees, benches, and paths, as well as decorative elements, such as bird baths, statues, and lighting.

 If there's any point in the summer season where you feel your flower garden is at a lull, don't despair.
 It's never too late to add a burst of color—just plant a few more annuals.